 Geospatial SPA using JavaScript only - part 2

-In the first part of this article series I have discussed the database backend and the JSON document structure.
-In this part we'll dwelve into how the node.js/Express setup looks like.
+In the first part of this series I covered the database backend and JSON document structure.
+This time, let’s look at the node.js/Express setup.

-Querying these documents from node.js is possible via our node-client-api.
-(For a detailed explanation please read this article)
+Querying these documents from node.js happens through the node-client-api.
+(For a detailed explanation, read this article)

-• There should be an endpoint that lists all the data from the two collections
+- One endpoint that lists all data from both collections

-• There should be another endpoint that displays information about one single image
+- Another endpoint that shows information about a single image

 Note that the approach that I am following here is one out of many possible.
 If you don’t like how I setup my routes feel free to use your own approach.

-Based on the points above I have created a routes.js file which exports an app and an api object, which is than accessed from the main app.js:
+I created a routes.js file that exports an app and an api object, which get pulled into the main app.js:

 var routes = require('./routes').app;